 We strive for the highest accuracy by using official or widely adopted tokenizers (like tiktoken for OpenAI models) directly in your browser where possible, or through API calls for specific models.
 However, tokenization can sometimes have minor variations or updates from providers.
 Always verify critical counts with the official provider tools if extreme precision is needed.

-LLM pricing typically depends on: (1) Model capability - more powerful models cost more, (2) Token type - input vs. output tokens are often priced differently, (3) Volume - some providers offer discounts for high volume, (4) Features - specialized capabilities (e.g., vision, caching) may incur additional costs, and (5) Deployment type - cloud API vs. dedicated deployments have different pricing structures.
+LLM pricing typically depends on: (1) Model capability - more powerful models cost more, (2) Token type - input vs. output tokens are often priced differently, (3) Volume - some providers offer batch API discounts of up to 50%, (4) Features - specialized capabilities (e.g., vision, extended thinking, prompt caching) may incur additional costs, and (5) Deployment type - cloud API vs. dedicated deployments have different pricing structures.

 The context window refers to the maximum number of tokens an LLM can process in a single request (both input and output combined, or just input for some models).
-It represents the "memory" of the model during a conversation or analysis.
-Larger context windows allow the model to consider more information when generating responses, but may cost more to use.
+Current leading models offer very large context windows: GPT-5.4 supports 256K tokens, Claude Opus 4.6 supports 200K tokens, and Gemini 3.1 Pro supports up to 2 million tokens.
+Larger context windows allow the model to consider more information when generating responses.

-To optimize prompts: (1) Be concise and direct, (2) Remove unnecessary context and redundant information, (3) Use efficient formatting (e.g., lists instead of long prose for instructions), (4) Avoid repetitive instructions, (5) For complex tasks, consider breaking them into smaller, focused prompts, and (6) Use our TokenCalculator.com tool to measure and refine your prompt efficiency.
+To optimize prompts: (1) Be concise and direct, (2) Remove unnecessary context and redundant information, (3) Use efficient formatting (e.g., lists instead of long prose for instructions), (4) Avoid repetitive instructions, (5) For complex tasks, consider breaking them into smaller, focused prompts, (6) Use prompt caching for repeated system prompts to reduce costs, and (7) Use our TokenCalculator.com tool to measure and refine your prompt efficiency.

 Yes, tokenization efficiency varies significantly across languages.
 English is often quite token-efficient.
 Other languages, especially those with complex characters or agglutinative grammar, might use more tokens to represent the same amount of information.
 Our calculator helps you see these differences for models that support multiple languages.

 OpenAI uses the 'tiktoken' tokenizer for its models.
-GPT-3.5 and GPT-4 models use the 'cl100k_base' encoding, while older models like GPT-3 use 'p50k_base' or other encodings.
-Tiktoken implements Byte-Pair Encoding (BPE) with specific vocabulary and merge rules for each model.
-The cl100k_base tokenizer has approximately 100,000 tokens in its vocabulary and is optimized for efficiency across multiple languages.
+GPT-5.4 and related models use the 'o200k_base' encoding, while older GPT-4 models used 'cl100k_base'.
+Tiktoken implements Byte-Pair Encoding (BPE) with specific vocabulary and merge rules for each model generation.
+The o200k_base tokenizer has approximately 200,000 tokens in its vocabulary and is optimized for efficiency across multiple languages and code.

-GPT-4o has a context window of 128,000 tokens, which is significantly larger than earlier models.
-This means it can process longer documents, more extensive conversation history, or more complex instructions in a single prompt, providing greater flexibility for complex tasks.
-The model can handle approximately 96,000 words or 384 pages of text in a single request.
+GPT-5.4 has a context window of 256,000 tokens, a significant increase over previous generations.
+This allows it to process very long documents, extensive conversation histories, or complex multi-document instructions in a single prompt.
+The model can handle approximately 192,000 words or 768 pages of text in a single request.

 To optimize prompts for OpenAI models: 1) Be clear and specific with instructions, 2) Use examples (few-shot prompting), 3) Break complex tasks into steps, 4) Use structured formatting (headers, lists), 5) Specify output format explicitly, 6) Place important information at the beginning and end of prompts, 7) Use system messages effectively, 8) Leverage function calling for structured outputs, and 9) Test different prompt variations to find optimal performance.